 What is the CAPD library?

 The CAPD library is a collection of flexible C++ modules which are mainly designed to computation of homology of sets and maps and nonrigorous and validated numerics for dynamical systems.
+It is distributed under the terms of GNU GPL license.

 The list of modules is pretty long, but the most important are:Basic modules: